Andrew Whalley: Career

 Whalley joined Nicholas Grimshaw and Partners, now Grimshaw Architects, in 1986, immediately after completing his education.
 He worked with Jan Kaplicky on the firm's first exhibition and catalogue Practice Product and Process.
 The exhibition opened in January 1988 in the Florence Hall of the Royal Institute of British Architects and displayed large models and full size building components along with drawings and photographs.
 Shortly after the exhibition, the firm was selected to design the Waterloo International railway station, which was awarded both the Royal Institute of British Architects President's Building of the Year Award and the European Union Prize for Contemporary Architecture – Mies van der Rohe Award in 1994.In 1990, Whalley, along with Fiona Galbraith and Chris McCarthy, designed a new type of roof structure which was featured in architectural magazines.
 It was included in their shortlisted entry in a contest for design of the Glasgow Eurodome, but was not the final selection.

 He designed a house in Dollar, Scotland with Fiona Galbraith for his parents that won a Scottish RIBA Award for Architecture in 1990.
 He followed by designing a modern house again with Fiona Galbraith for their own use in London, completed 2005.

-In 1996 he worked with Tim Smit and Jonathan Ball on a new Environmental Project that became The Eden Project in St Cornwall, UK.
+In 1996 he worked with Tim Smit and Jonathan Ball on a new Environmental Project that became The Eden Project in St Austell, Cornwall, UK.
 The first phase of the project, The Visitor Center opened to the public in 2000 and the Biomes opened in 2001.
 Andrew Whalley collaborated on a book with Sunday Times Architecture critic, Hugh Pearman, The Architecture of Eden, published by Transworld in 2003.